hafsasana1/TokRechargeTools/replit.md

 - **Accessibility**: Improved color contrast and keyboard navigation
 - **Mobile Responsiveness**: Ensured all new components work across devices

+## Migration to Replit (July 2025) - COMPLETED

+### Project Import Completed Successfully
+- ✓ All dependencies installed and configured properly
+- ✓ Frontend and backend servers running smoothly on port 5000
+- ✓ API endpoints responding correctly with proper data
+- ✓ Database connection established and working
+- ✓ All tool pages have proper hero sections with titles and descriptions
+- ✓ Created missing footer navigation pages (About, Contact, Privacy Policy, Terms of Service)
+- ✓ Fixed all 404 errors from footer links
+- ✓ Added country-specific pricing pages (USA, India, Pakistan)
+- ✓ Enhanced SEO with proper meta tags and structured data

 ## Migration to Replit (July 2025)

 ### Backend Infrastructure Expansion